Me too! That’s me on the left! I’m 58 years young – but my doctor told me I have the blood of someone 20 years younger!

-A recent Harvard study has revealed that people who eat a higher amount of plant-derived protein have a lower rate of mortality.
-In fact, many people who live to over 100 are folks who prefer eating plants to meat!
+One Harvard study in particular revealed that people who eat a higher amount of plant-derived protein have a lower rate of mortality than meat eaters.

 In fact, lately there have been a few studies which support that people tend to live far longer if they swapped out their animal protein (especially processed red meat) in trade for plant protein.